DarwinLM: Evolutionary Structured Pruning of Large Language Models: Appendix

+Besides full finetuning, our model can also be finetuned with parameter-efficient finetuning techniques such as LoRA \citep{hu2022lora}.
+We provide the results in Table ~\ref{tab:appendix_lora}.
+The results show that LoRA can achieve reasonable improvement based on the pruned model while full finetuning obtains better performance given identical tokens.

+\paragraph{Additional results in comparison to uniform pruning.} We present a full comparison of the uniformly pruned models and the sparse models obtained via \sysname in Table~\ref{appendix:uniform}.
+For all three models (Llama-2-7B, Llama-3.1-8B, and Qwen-2.5-14B-Instruct), \sysname consistently outperforms uniform pruning on evaluation tasks, with immense gains for Llama-2-7B (54.2 vs. 38.4 on average) and Llama-3.1-8B (51.6 vs. 36.1 on average).

+\paragraph{Performance on generation tasks.} We compare our method with ShearedLlama on GSM-8K, a generation task.
+The results are shown in Table~\ref{tab:gsm}.
+While the overall performance is low (as expected for small models without finetuning), \sysname consistently outperforms ShearedLLaMA under the same data budget, nearly matching its 50B-tokens performance with just 10B tokens.

+\paragraph{Results on additional MoE models.} Besides the Qwen3-30B-A3B MoE model, we also apply \sysname on Moonlight-16B-A3B, another mixture of experts model.
+The results are shown in Table~\ref{tab:moonlight}.
+Overall, \sysname obtains a more capable sparse model on downstream tasks compared to uniform pruning.

+\paragraph{Running time comparison.} We compare the running time for pruning with ShearedLlama in Table~\ref{tab:runtime}.
+ShearedLlama has higher computational cost for pruning since it requires additional training to find the weight masks.
+Additionally, the hardware requirements of \sysname are lower than that of ShearedLlama.

-\paragraph{More Results of Post-Training Comparison with ShearedLlama.} We provide the post-training comparison of ShearedLlama across all benchmarks, with the performance trends for each dataset available in Figure \ref{Fig_appendix:shearedllama_full}.
-In most cases, \sysname outperforms ShearedLlama in benchmark evaluations, including SciQ, PIQA, ARC-E, ARC-C, HellaSwag, WinoGrande, LogiQA, BoolQ, and MMLU, demonstrating the effectiveness of our approach. \paragraph{Running Time Comparison.} We compare the running time for pruning with ShearedLlama in Table \ref{tab:runtime}.
-ShearedLlama costs more computation for pruning since it requires additional training to find the mask for the weight.
-Moreover, the hardware requirement of \sysname is lower than ShearedLlama, indicating that \sysname is easy to be adapted to more models.
+\paragraph{Additional results of post-training comparison with ShearedLlama.} We provide the post-training comparison of ShearedLlama across all benchmarks, with the performance trends for each dataset available in Figure \ref{Fig_appendix:shearedllama_full}.
+Both methods prune Llama-2-7B, with \sysname producing a model with 2.6B parameters and ShearedLlama producing a model with 2.7B parameters. \sysname outperforms ShearedLlama on benchmark evaluations in most cases, including SciQ, PIQA, ARC-E, ARC-C, HellaSwag, WinoGrande, LogiQA, BoolQ, and MMLU.